 Reflecting on the challenges he faced integrating into a new community, Yonas paid particular credit to the powerful vehicle of sport.

-“In my whole life, sport has helped me to get stronger and to integrate with local people in the community,” he said.
+“In my whole life, sport has helped me to get stronger and to integrate with local people in the community.